Personal Injury Law

 Example 4: Lavan works at a bank.
 He accrues 1 hour of paid vacation for every 40 hours worked.
 He is required to use vacation within 15 months of when it was accrued or he loses what he didn’t use.
 This is an illegal revocation of earned wages.
 While an employer may cap accrual and cap usage, it may not simply erase an existing bank of vacation time already earned.
 When Lavan separates, he will be entitled to a payout.

 Because vacation pay is considered wages, failure to pay for all vacation at separation can lead to waiting time penalties.
 This can significantly increase the value of your vacation claim.
-The experienced wage and hour attorneys at Spencer Young Law can always help you maximize your claims.
 If your employer is denying your vacation pay, or if you have questions about a complex vacation policy, call Spencer Young Law today for a free consultation with an experienced wage and hour attorney!